Looking for a career in public child welfare?

 Ms. Kalilikane joined the University of Washington Tacoma Social Work Child Welfare Training and Advancement Program (CWTAP) in June 2015 where she serves as a faculty field instructor for CWTAP students engaged in the achievement of their MSW degree.
 In her role, she is responsible for educating and training students in the master’s in social work degree program while preparing them to gain and maintain permanent social work positions within the Department of Children, Youth and Families.

-Hermenia Jackson earned her BA in Psychology and her MSW from the University of Washington.
+Hermenia Butler earned her BA in Psychology and her MSW from the University of Washington.
 She is also a graduate of the Child Welfare Training and Advancement Program (CWTAP).

-Ms. Jackson joined the CWTAP team July 2017.
+Ms. Butler joined the CWTAP team July 2017.